samizkhalid/git_project/README.md

-This is a READEME file
+This is a READEME file.

+Author: Saman